zhihui-dhc/aib-website/README.md

 # [cosmos.network](https://cosmos.network)

-> The homepage for Cosmos, the Internet of Blockchains.
+> The website for Cosmos, the Internet of Blockchains.

 ## Production